halvtomat/katacoda-scenarios/github-action/step4.md

 The next step is a `run` attribute which specifies a command to run, in this case `npm ci` which is a Node.js command to make a clean install.

-And lastly we run `npm test` to run all tests in the repo.
+And lastly we run `npm test` to run all tests in the branch.

+If the tests fail, we will no longer get the green check mark next to the commit, it will now show up as a red cross mark.